Treg overview

 TGF-β-induced conventional iTreg cells do not possess Treg-type DNA hypomethylation, showing unstable expression of FoxP3 and other Treg signature genes, hence they are functionally unstable and occasionally driven to differentiate into effector T cells after in vivo transfer.CAR-Treg

-One hindrance of the use of nTreg cells for adoptive cell therapy is that purification and expansion of nTreg cells are limited by their relative scarcity in human blood and their slow rate of in vitro expansion.
+One hindrance in using nTreg cells for adoptive cell therapy is that the purification and expansion of nTreg cells are limited by their relative scarcity in human blood and their slow rate of in vitro expansion.
 One strategy for circumventing these problems is to generate CAR-Treg cells from nTreg cells by conferring antigen specificity by expressing the Fab region of an antibody specific to a particular target self-antigen.
 Such mono-specific CAR-Treg cells, whose activation is independent of TCR recognition of peptide/class II MHC, may strongly suppress autoimmune responses with bystander suppression.
 They can also be expanded to store as off-the-shelf CAR-Treg cells for further treatment in autoimmune patients.
-However, there are generally two points that need to be improved: 1) inability to suppress immunity to unspecified antigens or multiple antigens; 2) safety concerns due to genetic modification.
+However, two points generally need to be improved: 1) inability to suppress immunity to unspecified antigens or multiple antigens; and 2) safety concerns due to genetic modification.

 Our approach/platform